beaker-project/beaker-dev-docs/bpo.rst

 as a systemd service instead (defined in ``/etc/systemd/system/git-daemon.service``).

-Tomcat
+Gerrit
 ------

-Tomcat listens on port 8080 to serve the Gerrit application.
+Gerrit listens on port 8080 to serve its web application.
 This port is not open to the world, it is proxied by the gerrit.beaker-project.org vhost in lighttpd.
 Gerrit also listens on port 29418 for its fake SSH service.

-Note that we are *not* using Gerrit's control script ``gerrit.sh`` and we are *not* running the embedded Jetty container.
+Note that although we are running Gerrit's embedded Jetty container, we are *not* using Gerrit's control script ``gerrit.sh`` to start and stop the daemon as described in Gerrit's documentation.
+Instead, the Gerrit daemon is managed by systemd (service defined in ``/etc/systemd/system/gerrit.service``) so use systemctl to stop and start it.

 There is no standard way to install or upgrade Java web apps so the following layout has been devised.
 Gerrit WARs are kept in ``/var/lib/gerrit``.
 Gerrit